manishmadugula/Notes/Code/java.md

 # Datatypes
 ## Primitive Datatypes
 - Byte -> 1 byte -128 to 127
+- ### It is important to note negative sign has one more possible value.
 - Char -> **(Unicode 16)**2 byte 0 to 65535 **'\u00A9' needs hex code for each of the 4 places.**
 - Short -> 2 byte -32768 to 32767
 - Int -> 4 byte -2147483648 to 2147483647